budzillajapan-del/FreeRiichiMahjong/privacy.md

 permalink: /privacy/
 ---

-# MahjongmacOS Privacy Policy
+# Free Riichi Mahjong Privacy Policy

 **Effective date:** June 10, 2026
 **Last updated:** June 10, 2026

 ## Summary

-MahjongmacOS is a free Japanese riichi mahjong game for macOS.
+Free Riichi Mahjong is a free Japanese riichi mahjong game.
 It collects **no personal data**, has **no analytics**, runs **no trackers**, and contains **no advertising**.
 There is no user account to create.
 The full game is available offline.